 “The trip also provided me with valuable insight into what it takes to become a health professional and confirmed my aspirations to work in the field.
 I would highly recommend Gap Medics to anyone thinking of working in healthcare."

 The Dominican Republic has one of the best healthcare systems in the Caribbean and is graced with a year-round tropical climate.
 Unfortunately, the warm weather also comes with a high incidence of mosquito-borne illnesses, like dengue and malaria.
 Accordingly, healthcare providers in the Dominican Republic pay particular attention to these diseases when it comes to expectant mothers and newborns.

-In addition to our midwifery program in La Romana, we offer a community health project facilitated by our non-profit partner hospital.
+In addition to our midwifery program in Santo Domingo, we offer a community health project facilitated by our non-profit partner hospital.
 You can devote a week or more of your programme to helping underserved Haitian communities in the Dominican Republic.